 Consider this, from Jony Ive’s wonderful eulogy to Steve Jobs: 3

 Steve used to say to me (and he used to say this a lot), “Hey Jony, here’s a dopey idea.”
 And sometimes they were — really dopey.
 Sometimes they were truly dreadful.
 But sometimes they took the air from the room, and they left us both completely silent.
 Bold, crazy, magnificent ideas.
 Or quiet, simple ones which, in their subtlety, their detail, were utterly profound.

-Isn’t it a little bit amazing to imagine the iPod or iPhone as a dopey half-formed idea, and think about the conversation that day in their lab as they teased it out and allowed it to take shape.
+It’s amazing to imagine the iPod or iPhone as a dopey half-formed idea, and think about the conversation that day in their lab as they teased it out and allowed it to take shape.

-But then, before ideas get too comfortable, we need to flip into Spartan mode and treat them with a harsh unsentimental brutality so that only the fittest survive and we don’t waste too many cycles otherwise.
+But then, before any ideas get too comfortable, we need to flip into Spartan mode and treat them with a harsh unsentimental brutality so that only the fittest survive and we don’t waste too many cycles otherwise.

 Choosing the right time to make that switch is the difference between a really great product team and the rest of us mere mortals.